BioinfoNet/OpenScienceKE/schedule.md

 **2:00 - 2:15: Break Time**

 * [Open Source Stretch](https://github.com/mozillascience/working-open-workshop/issues/42)
-* Cookies, coffee, and tea break - Thanks CTLT!
+* Cookies, coffee, and tea break - Thanks UBC Library!
+Our fueling heroes of the day!

 **2:15 - 2:45: Essential Pieces of a Repo**